How I Made That: Animated Difference Charts in R

 Here’s how I made it.

-To access this full tutorial and download the source code you must be a member.
+To access this full tutorial, you must be a member.
 (If you are already a member, log in here.)

-Get instant access to this tutorial and over a hundred more, plus courses, guides, and additional resources.
+Get instant access to this tutorial and hundreds more, plus courses, guides, and additional resources.

 Membership

-You'll get unlimited access to hundreds of hours worth of step-by-step visualization courses and tutorials for insight and presentation — all while supporting an independent site.
-Source code and data is included so that you can more easily apply what you learn in your own work.
+You will get unlimited access to step-by-step visualization courses and tutorials for insight and presentation — all while supporting an independent site.
+Files and data are included so that you can more easily apply what you learn in your own work.

-Members also recieve a weekly newsletter, The Process.
+Members also receive a weekly newsletter, The Process.
 Keep up-to-date on visualization tools, the rules, and the guidelines and how they all work together in practice.

 See samples of everything you gain access to: